JJ Lehto: Formula One career

 Lehto driving for Sauber at the 1993 British Grand Prix.

-He landed the second seat (alongside Austrian Karl Wendlinger) at the new, much-anticipated Sauber team for 1993, running Ilmor engines.
-The season started very well as Lehto survived a late downpour at Kyalami to score 5th place on the team's debut, then finished 4th at Imola despite a late engine failure.
-However, after a collision with Wendlinger at Monaco his relationship with both his teammate and Sauber became frosty and his season tailed off with no more points scored.
+Lehto landed the second seat (alongside Austrian Karl Wendlinger) at the new, much-anticipated Sauber team for 1993, running Ilmor engines.
+The season started very well as Lehto survived a late downpour at Kyalami to score fifth place on the team's debut, then finished fourth at Imola despite a late engine failure.
+However, after a collision with Wendlinger at Monaco, his relationship with both his teammate and Sauber became frosty and his season tailed off with no more points scored.

-For 1994 he saw off competition from Michele Alboreto and Luca Badoer to land the second seat at Benetton alongside Michael Schumacher.
+For 1994, Lehto saw off competition from Michele Alboreto and Luca Badoer to land the second seat at Benetton alongside Michael Schumacher.
 However, he injured his neck testing the new B194 in pre-season with test driver Jos Verstappen taking his place for the first two rounds of the championship.
 Lehto returned to the cockpit for the ill-fated San Marino Grand Prix despite some question marks over his fitness.
-He qualified 5th but stalled on the grid, his car being struck from behind by Pedro Lamy's Lotus.
-Despite running 3rd in Spain before an engine failure and scoring a point in Canada (after the disqualification of Christian Fittipaldi) it was clear his injuries had not healed fully and he was replaced once again by Verstappen for the French Grand Prix.
+He qualified fifth but stalled on the grid, his car being struck from behind by Pedro Lamy's Lotus.
+Despite running third in Spain before an engine failure and scoring a point in Canada (after the disqualification of Christian Fittipaldi) it was clear his injuries had not healed fully and he was replaced once again by Verstappen for the French Grand Prix.
 He returned to the cockpit for the Italian and Portuguese rounds in place of the suspended Schumacher but did not impress and was released entirely soon afterwards when the team signed Johnny Herbert.
 This freed him up to drive in the last two rounds for Sauber – Wendlinger's injuries from an accident in practice before the 1994 Monaco GP had failed to heal and his previous replacement Andrea de Cesaris was unreachable.